erglo/wow-mission-report-button-plus/README.md

 * [x] some events are linked to an achievement; see whether you achieved it or not by an icon hint
 * [x] **many more things to come**...

-*If you want to see some examples of these features, go visit this addon's [screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots) on CurseForge.*
+*If you would like to see some examples of these features, go visit this addon's [screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots) on CurseForge.*

 ----